KavanBahrami/XRDrag/README.md

 3. Either:

-  - Update your current InputMappingContext (e.g. IMC_Default) to reference the included L/R InputActions.
+  - Update your current InputMappingContext (Content/VRTemplate/Input/IMC_Default) to reference the included L/R InputActions (IA_DragRotateScale).
 You can use the included InputMappingContext as an example reference
-  - IMC_Default can be located in "VRTemplate > Input > "

-  or
+  or (the perhaps clearer option)

   - Call AddMappingContext on your VRPawn and add the included IMC.
 Set "Priority: 1" to prevent the default mapping from consuming your inputs.
-  - Update your PlayerMappableInputConfig to reference the included InputMappingContext. _I saw that this was potentially going to be deprecated, but as of 5.3.2 it's still there and being used._
+  - Update your PlayerMappableInputConfig (Content/VRTemplate/Input/PMI_VRTemplate) to reference the included InputMappingContext. _In 5.4 it says "deprecated - use UEnhancedInputUserSettings" but the default VR template still uses it, so..._

 ![InputMappingContext](img/Update_PlayerMappableInputConfig.PNG)